simul/simul.github.io/unity/scripting.md

 * **GetCloudQuery (int id, Vector3 pos)**: Given an id and a position, returns a VolumeQueryResult struct.
 * **CloudLineQuery (int id, Vector3 startpos, Vector3 endpos)**: Given an id, a start position and an end position, returns a LineQueryResult struct.
-* **GetCloudAtPosition (Vector3 pos)**: Returns the amount of cloud at the given position, as a float value between 0.0 and 1.0.
+* **GetCloudAtPosition (Vector3 pos)**: Returns the amount of cloud at the given position, as a float value 0.0 to 1.0.
-* **GetCloudShadowAtPosition (Vector3 pos)**: Returns the amount of cloud shadow at the given position, as a float value between 0.0 and 1.0.
+* **GetCloudShadowAtPosition (Vector3 pos)**: Returns the amount of cloud shadow at the given position, as a float value 0.0 to 1.0.
-* **GetPrecipitationAtPosition (Vector3 pos)**: Returns the amount of rain/snow at the given position, as a float value between 0.0 and 1.0.
+* **GetPrecipitationAtPosition (Vector3 pos)**: Returns the amount of rain/snow at the given position, as a float value 0.0 to 1.0.

 The contents of the structs are as follows: